-If you choose this option, you can attend courses from the faculty's entire Master's programme, whereby at least 6 credits must be chosen from each specialisation.
-With this option, you also have the option of completing your Master's degree entirely in English.
+If you choose this option, you can attend courses from the faculty's entire master's programme, whereby at least six credits must be selected from three out of four specializations.

 Option with specialisation (36 credits)

-By choosing this option, you can expand your knowledge in one of the three specializations offered:
+By choosing this option, you can expand your knowledge in one of the four specializations offered: